martin-ockajak/cantrip/README.md

 * Utility methods inspired by other libraries are also added to all library collection data types
 * Transformation methods always return a new instance of the same collection type
 * All methods treat the collection as immutable though some might consume them
-* No methods clone anything nor do they use dynamic dispatch
+* No methods perform cloning nor do they use dynamic dispatch
 * Everything is available through a single import but specific imports are also supported

 ## Examples